Luca Filippi: GP2 Series

 Filippi returned to Team Meritus for the 2009–10 GP2 Asia Series season, and finished as runner-up in the championship standings, taking Meritus' first victory in the series in Bahrain.

 Filippi began the 2010 GP2 Series season without a drive, but returned to Super Nova mid-season to replace the injured Josef Král.
 He took five points from ten races, before Král returned for the season finale, finishing twentieth in the championship.
 During this period, Filippi became the most experienced GP2 driver in the series' history, beating Javier Villa's record of 82 race entries.

 Filippi was drafted into the Scuderia Coloni team for the second round of the 2011 GP2 Asia Series season after regular driver James Jakes opted to move to the United States in order to pursue a career in the IndyCar Series.
 He returned once again to Super Nova for the main series, alongside Fairuz Fauzy.
 After five rounds of the championship, he switched back to Coloni, replacing Kevin Ceccon.
-He immediately registered an improvement in form, winning his first race for the team at the Nürburgring, which also marked his 100th race in the series.
+He immediately registered an improvement in form, winning his first race for the team at the Nürburgring, which also marked his one-hundredth race in the series.
 He also won the Spa-Francorchamps sprint race and the Monza feature race, propelling him to a career-best second place in the drivers' championship.

 After almost a year away from GP2, Filippi was again called up by Coloni as a replacement for Stefano Coletti for his home race of the 2012 championship at Monza.
 Despite his absence from the series, he won the feature race.
 He also secured pole position for the following (and final) round of the championship in Singapore, but crashed heavily during the feature race, damaging his car beyond immediate repair and thus non-starting the sprint race.
-Nevertheless, he still finished 16th in the drivers' championship despite contesting only four of the series' 24 races.
+Nevertheless, he still finished sixteenth in the drivers' championship despite contesting only four of the series' 24 races.

 Auto GP

-Filippi contested in the 2010 Auto GP season, where he finished 5th in the drivers' standings with 2 victories topping and tailing the season with the 1st race at Brno and the last race at Monza.
-He returned to the series the following year, taking one pole position, three fastest laps, one win and five further podiums, finishing as runner-up to Kevin Ceccon by only 3 points despite having missed two races.
+Filippi contested in the 2010 Auto GP season, where he finished fifth in the drivers' standings with two victories topping and tailing the season with the first race at Brno and the last race at Monza.
+He returned to the series the following year, taking one pole position, three fastest laps, one win and five further podiums, finishing as runner-up to Kevin Ceccon by only three points despite having missed two races.